qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

       throw e;
 ```

-Not reusing existing *TCP streams* slows down the overall speed of method guessing, as *TCP connections* need to be reestablished.
+Not reusing existing *TCP streams* slows down the overall speed of method guessing, as a *TCP connection* needs to be reestablished for each
+method candidate in the wordlist.
 For plain *TCP* connections the impact is not that big of a deal, although it increases with a larger wordlist size.
-For *TLS* protected
-connections, the slowdown is more significant and we observed speedups up to a factor of ``8`` when implementing reusable streams.
+For *TLS* protected connections however, the slowdown is more significant and we observed speedups up to a factor of ``8`` when implementing reusable streams.

 #### Preventing Stream Corruption

 The open question is now how to prevent stream corruption during method guessing.
-From our perspective there are two approaches to that:
+From our perspective there are two approaches to do that:

   1. *Argument less guessing* - When looking at the *RMI* message structure displayed above and the behavior how *RMI endpoints* parse
-     the corresponding data, it seems that one can just skip sending of method arguments during method guessing.
+     the corresponding data, it seems that one can just skip sending the method arguments during method guessing.
 In case of non existing
-     remote methods this is indeed fine, as the *RMI endpoint* will only parse the data up to the method hash and then raise an exception.
+     remote methods this is indeed fine, as the *RMI endpoint* will only parse the data up to the method hash and then throw an exception.
      When no arguments were sent, the *TCP* streams stays clean and can be reused.

-     In case of existing methods, *argument less guessing* causes a small problem: The *RMI endpoint* waits for the method arguments to appear
+     In case of existing methods, however, *argument less guessing* causes a problem: After obtaining a reference to the desired remote method
+     by using the transmitted method hash, the *RMI endpoint* waits for the method arguments to appear on the *TCP* stream.
+When not sending any
-     within the *TCP* stream.
-When not sending any arguments, this will cause a timeout.
-Obviously, this timeout would be sufficient as an
+     arguments, this will cause a timeout.
+Obviously, this timeout would be sufficient as an indicator that the corresponding method exists, but
-     indicator that the corresponding method exists, but such time based approaches are not that reliable an error prone.
+     such time based approaches are not that reliable an error prone.

-  2. *Polyglot argument* - Method arguments usually corrupt the *TCP* stream, as they do not match the format of a valid *RMI call*.
-If it is
+  2. *Polyglot argument* - In the case of non existing remote methods, method arguments corrupt the *TCP* stream, as they are not parsed by the server
+     during the method call and are interpreted as the start of a new *RMI call* instead.
+As the method arguments usually not form a valid *RMI message*,
+     this causes an exception on the server side and the corresponding *TCP* stream is closed by the server.
+However, if it is possible to send method
-     possible to send method arguments that form a valid *RMI call* on their own, stream corruption could be prevented and the *TCP* connection
+     arguments that form a valid *RMI call* on their own, stream corruption could be prevented and the *TCP* connection could be reused.

-     could be reused.
-Moreover, in the case of existing methods, the method arguments lead to an invalid *RMI call* on the server side, to prevent
+     In the case of existing methods, on the other hand, the corresponding method arguments need to invalidate the current *RMI call* to prevent the method
-     the method from actually being invoked.
+     from actually being invoked on the server side.

-In *rmg v3.3.0*, we implemented the second approach and looked for a corresponding *polyglot* method argument, that was surprisingly simple to find.
+In *rmg v3.3.0*, we implemented the second approach and looked for a corresponding *polyglot* method argument.
+Luckily, such a *polyglot* was surprisingly
+simply to find.

 *RMI messages* usually start with a *TransportConstant* as it was explained earlier.
 During method calls, this transport constant is always set to
-``0x50``, but also other transport constants exist.
-In case of other transport constants, the structure of an *RMI* differs from the above mentioned
+``0x50``, but also other *TransportConstants* exist.
+In case of other *TransportConstants*, the structure of an *RMI message* differs from the above mentioned
 structure and it is parsed differently by the server.
 The following snipped shows an excerpt of the [TCPTransport](https://github.com/openjdk/jdk/blob/master/src/java.rmi/share/classes/sun/rmi/transport/tcp/TCPTransport.java) class, that handles the different
 message types: